Icarus Complex

 the wind refuses my fare

-the gasps and tight lips from the opposite end of the palette
+the gasps and tight lips from the opposite end of the

 retrieve their hot air